y3owk1n/nvs/README.md

 - **Easy Installation:**
   Download and install Neovim versions directly from GitHub with a single command.
 - **Version Switching:**
-  Switch between installed versions in a snap. nvsw updates a global symlink so your preferred version is always just a command away.
+  Switch between installed versions in a snap. nvs updates a global symlink so your preferred version is always just a command away.
 - **Remote Version Listing:**
   List all available remote releases (stable, nightly, etc.) with cached results to avoid GitHub rate limits ⚡.
 Need fresh data?
 Just add the `force` flag.
 - **Uninstallation & Reset:**